Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 the other hand, I may be reluctant or constrained to change life and food patterns.
 Therefore, I create a numerical variable `days_since_last_meal`, measuring the difference in `date` between a meal and the last meal with the same `food_class`.
+In each `food_class`, I drop the first meal and the first meal after winter break.

 Here is the data after all processing: